GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/integration-guide/index.md

 </pre>

-If the verification step fails it is possible to check for error messages using the Android Debug Bridge, from your OS’s terminal and with the test device connected.
+If the verification step fails it is possible to check for error messages using the Android Debug Bridge, from your OS's terminal and with the test device connected.

 <pre class="devsite-terminal devsite-click-to-copy">